If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 - We have very limited research regarding the role acne plays with diet.
 Lots of this research comes with flaws (such as difficulties with food recalls and the potential placebo effect)

 You are so unique.
-Despite what the research says, certain foods might contribute to acne for some but not others.
+Despite what the research says, certain foods might appear to ‘trigger’ acne for some but not others.
 Talk to your doctor before making any major dietary changes. - Eliminating foods can have unintended consequences, such as anxiety over what to eat and decreases in nutrient intake.
 Again, work in conjunction with your doctor and dermatologist if you think certain foods are contributing to your acne.

 Alright, now that we got that out of the way, here’s a look at research behind certain foods that may contribute to breakouts!